Old Hat Chimney Service’s Chimney Sweeping Process

 Our video-aided inspection allows us to find any hidden defects in your chimney system, once it’s clean and prepared for a proper inspection.
 We follow the CSIA’s detailed guidelines for all kinds of appliances and chimneys, to ensure that we’re doing everything we can to leave you with a safer chimney system that performs the way it was designed to.

 Chimney Systems Old Hat Chimney Service Routinely Sweeps:

 When Should You Schedule A Chimney Sweeping Appointment?

 The frequency with which a chimney should be swept does depend on the type of system and how often it's used, though the National Fire Protection Association's standard says that chimneys, fireplaces, and vents should be inspected annually, and a proper inspection should include a pre-inspection cleaning.

 The CSIA's general recommendation is that a masonry fireplace is swept when build-up reaches a thickness of 1/8 inch, or whenever the presence of "glazed" or Stage 3 creosote is noted.
 Prefabricated systems should be cleaned when build-up becomes noticeable as well, to reduce the damage that acids in that build-up can cause.

-Is it time to schedule your regular chimney sweeping appointment?
-Give Old Hat Chimney Service a call at 770-529-2654, or click here to have our NFI- and CSIA-certified technicians take care of all your chimney needs!
+You can minimize creosote issues – along with the problems that arise from other debris getting in your chimney – by having your chimney regularly swept by NFI- and CSIA-certified technicians.
+Give us a call at 770-529-2654, or click here to have our NFI- and CSIA-certified technicians take care of all your chimney needs.